framework-one/cfmljure/README.md

 and **clojure-contrib-1.2.0.jar** (from the target subfolder of clojure-contrib-1.2.0.zip) to your classpath.
 I put them in **{tomcat}/lib** - and restart your CFML engine.
 You can ignore the rest of those ZIP files.

-Copy the **clj/** folder from the cfmljure project to your server's classpath (or create a symbolic link).
+Copy the **clj/** folder contents from the cfmljure project to your server's **WEB-INF/classes** folder (or create a symbolic link) and restart your CFML engine.
 Now go hit the cfmljure **index.cfm** file in your browser!

 # Your Clojure Code

 Your Clojure code also needs to be on your classpath.
-By default, cfmljure assumes there is a **clj/** folder on your class path and all your Clojure code lives under that folder.

-If you're working with Leiningen, your code will be organized into projects under the **clj/** folder.
-If you're not using Leiningen, you can organize your files however you want but I think you're missing out...

 # Understanding cfmljure.cfc